cheat-sheets/game-theory-cheat-sheet/README.md

 ---

+3 stages of a Bayesian game:
+ - **Ex-ante** - the player knows nothing about anyone's actual type.
+ - **Interim** - the player knows her own type but not the types of the other players.
+ - **Ex-post** - the player knows all players' types.
+Making choices at this stage for players is equivalent to making choices in complete information game.

-**Ex Ante Dominated Strategy** - a strategy for a player such that an alternative strategy for that player provides a greater payoff for that player regardless of all other players' strategies
+**Ex-ante Dominated Strategy** - a strategy for a player such that an alternative strategy for that player provides a greater payoff for that player regardless of all other players' strategies

 **Interim Dominated Strategy** - a strategy for a type such that an alternative strategy for that type provides a greater payoff for that type regardless of all other players' strategies

-Interim dominated strategy implies ex ante dominated strategies.
+Interim dominated strategy implies ex-ante dominated strategies.
 The reverse is not always true.

 ---